Shortcomings of Endpoint Security in Securing Business Email

 - by Justice Levine

-Businesses are now recognizing that protection that works at the client level on devices, such as laptops, desktops and mobile devices, is limited in its ability to safeguard users and key assets against phishing, ransomware and other dangerous threats.
-Despite the widespread use of endpoint protection, cyberattacks and breaches - over 90% of which are initiated via email - are occurring at an unprecedented rate, with one in five businesses getting hacked daily.
+Businesses now recognize that email protection that works at the client level on devices like laptops, desktops, and mobile devices is limited in safeguarding users and critical assets against phishing, ransomware, and other dangerous threats.
+Despite the widespread use of endpoint threat protection, cyberattacks and breaches - over 90% of which are initiated via email - are occurring at an unprecedented rate, with one in five businesses getting hacked daily.

-There is too much for a company to lose in the event of a successful attack to rely solely on endpoint protection - which should be viewed as the last line of defense - to secure their email, and that a comprehensive, proactive email security solutions capable of intercepting malicious attack attempts, protecting against human error and fortifying an organization’s email infrastructure as a whole is needed to make email safe for business in this modern digital threat environment.
-This article will explore the limitations of endpoint security, and how companies can bolster this protection with effective supplementary email security defenses to mitigate the risk of suffering an attack or breach.
+There is too much for a company to lose in the event of a successful email attack to rely solely on endpoint threat protection, which should be viewed as a last line of defense to ensure a secure email.
+Having a comprehensive, proactive email security software solution capable of intercepting malicious attack attempts, protecting against human error, and fortifying an organization’s email infrastructure as a whole is needed to make email safe for businesses in this modern digital threat environment.
+This article will explore the limitations of endpoint security and how companies can bolster this protection with effective supplementary email security server defenses to mitigate the risk of suffering an attack or breach.

 The Modern Email Threat Landscape is Dynamic and Complex

-As we rapidly transition to an increasingly digital society, email risk has never been greater.
-Attackers are exploiting businesses’ increased reliance on cloud email, inherently vulnerable and frequently misconfigured cloud platforms and distracted remote workers, and are launching sophisticated phishing and ransomware attacks designed to trick users into sharing sensitive credentials or lock up critical files until ransom is paid.
+Email security risks have never been greater as we rapidly transition to an increasingly digital society.
+Attackers are exploiting businesses’ increased reliance on cloud email, inherently vulnerable and frequently misconfigured cloud cyber security platforms, and distracted remote workers.
+To make matters worse, cybercriminals are launching sophisticated attacks.
+A ransomware or phishing attack tricks users into sharing sensitive credentials or locking up critical files until a ransom is paid.
 Since the beginning of the pandemic, there has been a 600% increase in phishing attacks.
-Ransomware has also risen 232% since 2019, thanks in part to the pandemic, with 20 ransomware attacks attempted every second.
+Ransomware has also risen 232% since 2019, thanks partly to the pandemic, with 20 ransomware attacks attempted every second.
 The average cost of a ransomware breach was $4.54 million in 2022.